-The Lincoln County Emergency Management Department received a Planning Grant at the beginning of 2016 to update its All Hazards Mitigation Plan through the Pre-Disaster Mitigation Grant Program (PDM).
+The Lincoln County Emergency Management Department received a Planning Grant at the beginning of 2022 to update its All Hazards Mitigation Plan through the Building Resistant Infrastructure and Communities (BRIC) program.

-In early 2016, the North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Lincoln County, and began preparation of the All Hazards Mitigation Plan Update at the request of the County Emergency Management Director in June of 2016.
+By mid-2022, the North Central Wisconsin Regional Planning Commission (NCWRPC) finalized a work agreement with Lincoln County, and began preparation of the All Hazards Mitigation Plan Update at the request of the County Emergency Management Director in June of 2022.